Checklist for your Shamanic Guidance Session

 - Your appointment will be up to 2 hours long.

 - Schedule your appointment (see bottom of this page).
 Appointments are shown in US Pacific Time.
-If my scheduled availability does not meet your needs, contact me.
+If my scheduled availability does not meet your needs, or signing up online is difficult in any way, contact me.

-- If you are interested in journeying with me during your shamanic guidance session, you will also need the following for our session:
+- If you are interested in journeying with me during your shamanic guidance session, you will also need the following:

 - something to take notes on so you can jot down your journey experience;

 - a bandanna or eye mask to cover your eyes;

 - download a recording of a shamanic drumbeat to your phone for your journey (more below); and